MultiSafepay/docs/content/payment-methods/interchange.md

 slug: interchange
 ---

-Banks and <<glossary:card schemes>> all charge different fees to cover the operational costs of managing their network and processing credit card payments.
+Banks and <<glossary:card schemes>> all charge different fees to cover the operational costs of managing their network and processing card payments.

 There are three cost components for the Interchange++ model: